Chronic pain management in seniors — beyond the pill bottle

 The Opioid Reality

-Some pain, particularly pain from cancer or pain from major injuries or pain from certain progressive conditions, genuinely requires opioids for adequate management.
+Some pain, particularly pain from cancer or pain from major injuries or progressive conditions, genuinely requires opioids for adequate management.
 For some people, opioids are the medication that allows them to do things they couldn't do without it.
 The concern about addiction and dependence is valid and real, but it shouldn't result in your parent suffering unnecessarily when a medication could help.

 Living With Pain